 The short answer: it's brand exposure.
 And when others post about your brand, there's an opportunity for their audience members to be converted into new followers for your account.
-There's no two ways around it: exposure to audiences other than your own is what will help you grow.
+There are no two ways around it: exposure to audiences other than your own is what will help you grow.
 Earned content is the most effective method to get your business in front of fresh eyes to give it a boost and gain equity, potentially also impacting your engagement metrics (more on that later).

 This is the percentage at which your audience is growing.
 It can be benchmarked on a weekly or monthly basis to firmly concretize the kind of increase you're experiencing.

-Gaining new followers is what the 'Gram is all about, isn't it?
+Gaining new followers is what Instagram is all about, isn't it?
 Once you start to track social media metrics, your growth rate will become something you'll want to monitor closely because it'll indicate whether or not your strategy is working.
 That said, it's one thing to be growing, but it's another to make headway with quality acquisitions, hence the importance of organic reach (see point #1).

 Expanding your audience with users who are real fans (whether new or not) and have some kind of emotional connection to your brand is key: they're the ones who will become engaged members of your community.
-This is a very important KPI to be monitoring if you're working with influencers because it essentially reveals how much traction your hired instagrammers are getting you.
+This is a very important KPI to be monitoring if you're working with influencers because it essentially reveals how much traction your hired Instagrammers are getting you.

 This one goes hand in hand with organic reach because most follower acquisitions are made when another account is putting yours on broadcast.
-There are a few other long term steady strategies you can employ to give those percentages a boost, such as building a strong content strategy, nailing your visual identity, fostering your community, leveraging a product launch, and lest not we forget consistently delivering top notch content.
+There are a few other long-term steady strategies you can employ to give those percentages a boost, such as building a strong content strategy, nailing your visual identity, fostering your community, leveraging a product launch, and lest not we forget consistently delivering top-notch content.

 Simply put, your average engagement rate is the percentage of your audience at the time of posting that either liked or commented on your posts.